-This post comes from top tweets made during the NextGen breakout session "Overview and In depth Conversations: Networking from the Light Side of the Force," a Star Wars themed talk on networking by Andrew Foxwell and Dave Uejio.
-The top tweeters were…Continue
+This post comes from top tweets made during a recent session "Overview and In depth Conversations: Networking from the Light Side of the Force," a Star Wars themed talk on networking by Andrew Foxwell and Dave…Continue

 Added by Samuel Lovett on July 30, 2012 at 9:30am — No Comments